TheLancashireman/DhG2/doc/CardFormat.md

-# Format and structure of the card file
+# Structure of the card file

 In DhG2, each person in the database is represented by a text file called a "card file".
 Think of it as a card in a card index (rolodex or whatever) but with the advantage of having much more space to store information.
+DhG2 accepts UTF-8 in the card files.

-The way you write the information on the card is important because DhG2 uses the structured information to construct family trees and to produce the HTML files for a website.
+The way you write the information in the card file is important.
+DhG2 uses the keywords to construct family trees and to produce the HTML files for a website.

 Apart from the ".card" suffix, the name of a card file is unimportant.
 DhG2 scans the entire